 Book Module – you get photo book creation and printing via Adobe’s partnership with Blurb.
 You can design your own layout or use the Auto layout.
-You can either upload them to Blurb for printing or export as JPEGS to another photo site.
-This module I have to put under “I Wish I Loved It.”
+You can either upload them to Blurb for printing or export them as JPEGS to another photo site.
+This module I have to put this under “I Wish I Loved It.”
 I do like the concept, but Adobe has not spent much time adding new features and you’re limited in the book sizes and to using Blurb for publishing.
-While Blurb is excellent, many people would prefer having more flexibility in where they send their book to for printing.
+While Blurb is excellent, many people would prefer having more flexibility in where they send their book for printing.

-The Map Module offers location based organizing via geo-tagging.
+The Map Module offers location-based organizing via geo-tagging.
 If your camera is GPS-enabled, you can locate and group images by location and assign locations to images.

-In Slideshow you can create presentations, set cover images and captions and add music.
+In Slideshow, you can create presentations, set cover images and captions, and add music.

 Web lets you create HTML or Flash web photo galleries to upload.

 It’s Easier Than Photoshop

 I don’t want to make this a comparison of Lightroom vs Photoshop, but a real advantage of Lightroom is that it’s much easier to learn.
 Way easier.
 That’s not to say it’s a simple program, it’s not.
 But making tonal changes, white balance adjustments, sharpening, and other adjustments is pretty easy, you just adjust sliders left or right and see the changes as you move them.